Connor Wong Player Props: Red Sox vs. Brewers

 Connor Wong At The Plate

-- In six of 15 games this season, Wong has picked up at least one hit, including one game with multiple hits.
+- In six of 16 games this season, Wong has had at least one hit, including one game with multiple hits.

-- In two games this season, Wong has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Wong has picked up an RBI, and in both of those games he had multiple runs batted in.

-- He has scored in five of 15 games so far this year.
+- He has scored a run in five of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.